shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

 #### **Output ports and pinouts**

 There are 10 output ports.
-Each port has 2 pins: V+, GND (-ve) .
+Each port has 2 pins: V+ and GND (-ve).
 The LED drivers and optogenetic LED panels are connected via the ribbon cables with 20-way IDC connector, which is compatible with all LED assemblies in the system - see Section LED Connectors & IDC Cables.
 The figure below shows the pin-out of the male connector at the bottom of the driver board

 ![LED-driver-piout-1.PNG](/assets/Images/LED-driver-piout-1.PNG)